-A little article in the January/February Atlantic explains how a fellow has introduced small pieces of iron for rural Cambodian people to put in their cooking pots as a way to combat iron deficiency, which affects roughly half of Cambodia’s children and pregnant women.
+A small article in the January/February Atlantic magazine explains how a fellow has introduced small pieces of iron for rural Cambodian people to put in their cooking pots as a way to combat iron deficiency.
+Iron deficiency effects roughly half of Cambodia’s children and pregnant women.
 He found great success once he had the iron pieces fashioned into the shape of a smiling replica of a type of fish the locals consider a symbol of good luck.

-Lots of the serious articles about the importance of trace elements in your drinking water cost money.
+There are lots of serious articles about the importance of trace elements in your drinking water.
 If you are sufficiently interested, just do a search and you’ll see them.
 However, we believe it makes great sense that these elements, needed for nutrition, should be in our drinking water.
 We believe in Mother Nature.
 We have seen those who think trace elements aren’t absorbed when drinking water, but that is not logical.
 It suggests that the body doesn’t know how to use what it needs from what we ingest.